minLaoGe/chatbot-ui/docs/google_search.md

 # Google Search Tool

-Use the Google Search API to search the web in CChina Chat GPT .
+Use the Google Search API to search the web in Six Degrees of Separation Chat GPT  .

 ## How To Enable